Project status

 Over the past seven months, extensive technical studies and planning investigations have been undertaken to develop detailed designs for a rebuilt Dromana Pier.
 These designs will support construction to start in Autumn 2025.

 The new Dromana Pier will build on the community’s strong preference for an accessible visitor experience that reflects Dromana’s coastal charm.
-The designs for the new pier include a community driven focus on reflecting nature and delivering an asset that contributes to the local identity and existing landscape of the foreshore.
+The designs for the new pier include a community driven focus on reflecting nature and delivering an asset that contributes to the foreshore's local identity and existing landscape.

 Solid timber decking will replace the concrete and allow users to immerse themselves in the maritime environment.
-Seating will be installed along the pier, offering an opportunity to enjoy views over the bay, Arthurs Seat and Mornington Peninsula.
+Seating will be installed along the pier, offering views over the bay, Arthurs Seat and Mornington Peninsula.
 The pier will meet modern accessibility requirements and feature additional safety railing.
-Lighting along the walkway will illuminate the pier for pedestrian and boat safety but aim to minimise impact on aquatic life.
+Lighting along the walkway will illuminate the pier for pedestrian and boat safety but aim to minimise the impact on aquatic life.

 The pier will continue to welcome boats and fishing, as it has for over 160 years.
 The fixed lower-level landing will remain in place to support boating and short-term berthing.
 This low-level landing will also provide great access for other recreational activities enjoyed by locals including stand-up paddle boarding and kayaking.